riskapi/turbo-octo-dollop/content/about.md

 Outside of my professional pursuits, I find balance in the outdoors.
 Backpacking is my go-to way to disconnect, explore nature, and recharge.
 I also have a passion for software-defined radio (SDR), where I delve into the world of radio communications through software—a perfect blend of technology and personal exploration.

 ### About CameronMichelis.com
 This domain is owned by Cameron Michelis and hosts his personal website.
-All tools, resources and opinions shared through this website are non-commercial, offered "as is", and do not represent any other individual, legal entity, organization, company or institution...
-[Full Disclaimer]({{< ref "/disclaimer" >}})
+Any tools, resources or opinions shared through this website are non-commercial, offered "as is", and do not represent any other individual, legal entity, organization, company or institution...[Full Disclaimer]({{< ref "/disclaimer" >}})